 Doing Audience Research

 Another way to know the channels to use is to research where target customers hang out.
-You can outsource the task to agencies that specialize in this.
+You can outsource the task to agencies that specialize in this through a B2B platform.
 An agency can handle the entire process, from creating personas to investigating which outlet and avenues your customers spend their time and consume content.

 However, if you don’t have the deep pockets to outsource the service, you can do it internally through surveys.
 Using modern survey software, create and send out survey questions to your loyal customers.
 Some of the questions to ask include: